harvardinformatics/snakemake-workshop/run/run.md

 #### Command log files

-In a Snakemake workfile, if a rule uses a `shell:` directive to run a command, that command may also leave its own log file.
+In a Snakemake workflow, if a rule uses a `shell:` directive to run a command, that command may also leave its own log file.
 In fact, well designed workflows should have log files for every task!
 These log files are often where the informative error message lies.

 > **Exercise:** Run the following to produce an error.
 Check the Snakemake log to try and figure out what went wrong.